 As with other countries, you should be aware of some diseases before you move to South Africa.
 Indeed, infectious diseases are generally a major concern on the whole continent, though these concerns are far less present than elsewhere on the continent.
-To get more information, the National Department of Health is a great resource.
+To get even more information, the National Department of Health is a great resource.

 To raise awareness of the importance of vaccinations, the World Health Organization is also active in South Africa.
 In addition, other organizations like the South African Vaccination and Immunization Center aim to educate about the importance of sticking to a vaccination schedule.

 Government healthcare coverage in South Africa has improved over the last couple of decades, although it remains significantly underfunded.
 Undeniably, there is a large gap between the quality of care you can expect between public and private clinics.

-Government healthcare in South Africa is subsidized for citizens and permanent residents; however, how much you’ll pay depends on your level of income.
+Government healthcare in South Africa is subsidized for citizens as well as permanent residents; however, how much you’ll pay depends on your level of income.
 The highest co-payment you can receive from the government towards your medical costs is 40%, though.

 Private insurance coverage is also possible in South Africa.
 A wide variety of health insurance providers offer plans here, such as:

 The cost of different treatments is regulated across South Africa through the Uniform Patient Fee Schedule.

 Keep in mind that more than half of the healthcare budget in South Africa is put towards private services.
 To learn even more about healthcare in South Africa, explore our guide.

 South Africa offers an extensive baby immunization program, although they are only available for free at public clinics.
 You also have the option to get vaccinations at a private clinic.
 The government recommends the following vaccination scheduling, including vaccines such as: